ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 # the ip and port tuple we have saved in the previous step
 ```

-> Note that at every new terminal you have to repeat the steps under the title of Running the Software.
+Note that at every new terminal you have to repeat the steps under the title of Running the Software.
 Please refer to [the NotionsAndDevices document](NotionsAndDevices.md) for more information related to 'export' command.
+{: .smb-info }

-To use the packages and run the software please refer to the [HowToRunSoftware](HowToRunSoftware.md)
+To use the packages and run the software please refer to the [HowToRunSoftware](core-software/HowToRunSoftware.md)
+{: .smb-info }

 ### ShutDown Procedure